 After the weights are computed on the tetrahedral mesh, they are then transferred to the points specified from the first input (which typically contains polygonal geometry).

-This node uses Intel’s Math Kernel Library.
+This node uses Intel’s Math Kernel Library when run on x86 processors.
 You can use an environment variable to tune the library for speed or for producing identical results from run to run.

 Optional point group from the first input to capture.
 Default behavior is to capture all points when this value is empty.